-Once the video is embedded in the page, you can add an optional caption if desired.
+Once the video is embedded in the page, you can add an optional caption.

-Every block comes with unique toolbar icons and block-specific user controls that allow you to manipulate the block right in the editor.
+Every block comes with unique toolbar icons and blocks specific user controls that allow you to manipulate the block right in the editor.

 - Text tracks

 Click on the “Transform” button to convert the Video block into a Columns, Cover, File, Media & Text, or Group block.
 If you choose to transform it to a Group block, you will be able to change the background color around the video:

 To drag and drop the block to a new location on the page template, click and hold the rectangle of dots, then drag it to the new location.
 The blue separator line indicates where the block will be placed.
 Release the left mouse button when you find the new location to place the block.

 The up and down arrow icons can be used to move the block up and down on the page.